 Wait For Your Tax Bill, And Pay Promptly!

 Once you have filed your taxes for YA2022, you will receive your tax bill, from late April onwards.

 As soon as you receive your tax bill, check it carefully.
 Do note that it is your responsibility to ensure that your NOA is accurate, even if you were not required to file income tax in the first place.

 If you see any mistakes or discrepancies, please make your amendments within 30 days through the “Object to Assessment” e-Service in myTax Portal.
 This has happened to us before because silly mistakes (on our part) do happen and IRAS will revise the assessment accordingly.

-Do pay your tax bill on time to avoid unnecessary fines.
-You can also apply for a 12-month interest-free GIRO deduction.
+Do pay your tax bill on time to avoid unnecessary fines. sign up for GIRO payment, and enjoy up to 12 interest-free monthly instalments.
 If you experience difficulties in paying your taxes, you can arrange for a longer payment plan with GIRO.

 On behalf of Singapore, we want to thank you for doing your part to contribute to nation-building!